Jerami Grant NBA Preview vs. the Spurs

 Jerami Grant Insights vs. the Spurs

-- Grant is averaging 6.0 three-point field goal attempts per game this season, which is 14.9% of his team's tries from beyond the arc.

-- Grant's opponents, the Spurs, have a neutral offensive tempo, averaging 105.6 possessions per game, while his Trail Blazers average 102.4 per game, which ranks 26th among NBA teams.
+- The Trail Blazers rank 19th in possessions per game with 102.6.
+His opponents, the Spurs, have a middling offensive tempo, ranking 12th with 105.5 possessions per contest.

+- On defense, the Spurs have given up 122.6 points per contest, which is 27th-best in the league.

-- Allowing 123.2 points per game, the Spurs are the 28th-ranked squad in the league defensively.
+- Giving up 46.7 rebounds per contest, the Spurs are the 29th-ranked team in the league.

-- On the boards, the Spurs are ranked 28th in the league, giving up 46.3 rebounds per contest.

-- The Spurs are the 29th-ranked squad in the NBA, allowing 28.7 assists per contest.
+- The Spurs are the 28th-ranked team in the NBA, allowing 28.3 assists per game.

-- The Spurs are the worst squad in the NBA at allowing threes, giving up 14.5 made 3-pointers per game.
+- The Spurs are the worst squad in the league at allowing threes, giving up 14.4 made 3-pointers per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!